All Products

 2. On the toolbar, click the Select a data source drop-down menu.
 In the dialog box, select the ClickHouse data source that you created, and click Run to run the SQL task.

 2. To run the node periodically, configure its scheduling properties based on your business requirements.
-For configuration details, see Node scheduling configuration.
+For details, see Node scheduling configuration.

 3. After configuring the node, deploy it.
 For more information, see Node and workflow deployment.